ivanrazo17/BaganiBlades/README.md

 # Bagani Blades

 Welcome to Bagani Blades!
-A Front-end e-commerce platform specializing in custom-made cosplay weapons and armor props.
+A front-end e-commerce platform specializing in custom-made cosplay weapons and armor props.
 Our site offers a wide range of immersive and high-quality products to enhance your cosplay experience.

 ## Website Overview

 Bagani Blades features:
 - **UNLEASH YOUR INNER HERO**: Made with the finest materials and the latest technology to create durable & convention-safe cosplay.
 - **CUSTOM DESIGNING**: Every piece is tailored to your specifications, ensuring a perfect match for your cosplay vision.
-- **ATTENTION TO DETAIL**: Made with the finest materials and the latest technology to create durable & convention-safe cosplay.
+- **ATTENTION TO DETAIL**: Meticulous craftsmanship and the latest technology ensure durability and convention safety.
-- **INNOVATE ELECTRONICS**: From glowing LED lights and sound effects to motion-activated features, our weapons are designed to dazzle.
+- **INNOVATIVE ELECTRONICS**: From glowing LED lights and sound effects to motion-activated features, our weapons are designed to dazzle.
 - **RELIABLE SERVICE**: Need a last-minute prop?
-Ensure you receive your gear in time, with all electronics tested and ready to go.
+Ensure timely delivery with all electronics tested and ready to go.

 ![Website Thumbnail](/public/thumbnails/thumbnails.PNG)